 - Europe closer to citizens – sustainable and integrated development of all types of territories and local initiatives (PO 5).

 Also, two Interreg-specific objectives are supported in the financial period 2021-2027:

 - better cooperation governance;

 - a safer and more secure Europe.

-For more information about the future legal framework and the budget of Cohesion Policy please visit the official website of the European Commission.
+For more information on the financial perspective 2021-2027 please visit the official website of the European Commission.

 Programming Task Force

 The Programming Task Force is set up to discuss the future or the Interreg IPA CBC Programme Croatia-Serbia in the 2021-2027 period.

 Each country has appointed representatives to participate in the programming process.
 Representatives of the Managing Authority and Joint Secretariat, as well as representatives of the European Commission, have observer/advisory roles.

 The Programming Task Force will manage tasks concerning preparing public consultations, development of territorial and socioeconomic analyses of the Programme area, discussing policy objectives, stimulating cross-border dialogues with stakeholders and all other tasks related to the preparation of the Programme.